Hiring Other VBOs: Getting it Right

 These weekly (or however frequently works for you and your team) meetings are your opportunity to talk through updates, address concerns, and explore new ideas.

 You may also want to set up a chatroom for your team so that your VBOs can connect whenever they need to.
-Frequent communication creates that sense of teamwork.
+Frequent communication creates that sense of teamwork within your team of freelancers.
 It helps to get everyone familiar with one another, while giving insight into how everyone’s individual role comes together in the project.

 Workflows are step-by-step processes to take a task from inception to completion.
 Workflows increase efficiency and productivity.